Presentation Skills

 communication is an important part of our everyday lives.

 2. Then illustrate your point.
 In this case use a humorous two-liner.
-It's like the student pilot who was
+It's like the

 asked over the radio